Effective: 22nd May 2021. Last updated: 20th November 2021

 Your email address for newsletters is obtained after you complete the signup process for our newsletter service, where the form is present on the footer of each page on our site.
-Your country of origin detailed in the last section is determined by geolocating based on your IP address.
+Your city and country of origin detailed in the last section are determined by geolocating based on your IP address.

 We do not deploy cookies for the purpose of tracking your activity nor do we implement any other method of tracking, such as web beacons.
 We also do not make use of any other tracking solutions, including (but not limited to) Google Analytics.
 As a result your information is never shared with any third parties and always remains private.